WKBN (AM): Early years

-The station was founded in 1926 by Warren P. Williamson, Jr. (1900–1996).
+WKBN was first authorized to the Radio Electric Service Co.
+(W. P. Williamson, Jr.) (1900–1996) at 26 Auburndale Avenue.
 It is Youngstown's oldest continuing operating radio station, signing on the air on September 26, 1926.
-It originally broadcast on 1400 kilocycles at 50 watts.
+It originally broadcast on 1400 kHz at 50 watts.
+The call letters was randomly assigned from a sequential roster of available call signs.
 The studios were in the basement of Williamson's home, but by the following year operations had moved to studios in the YMCA Building in downtown Youngstown.
-The license was held by the Radio Electric Service Co., and later WKBN Broadcasting Corporation.
-With the implementation of the FRC's General Order 40 on November 11, 1928, the station moved 570 kHz where it remains today.
+The license was later held by the WKBN Broadcasting Corporation.